Ben-Brown-UK-Ecology/Dissertation-RCode-Data/README.md

 # Dissertation-RCode-Data
-R studio code and Data used for my research project data analysis

 Hello!
 This repository contains all the data I recorded from the analysed sonograms as well as the code I used to analyse it and create the graphs for my paper.